August 17, Taylor Swift (Deluxe Edition) by Taylor Swift

 One thing that makes Taylor Swift special is that pretty much every song here is bringing a slightly different flavor to the album, which is something I don’t typically say about Taylor’s albums.
 Sure there’s breakup songs, but they range from the angry (“Picture to Burn” and “Should’ve Said No”), to the sad breakup song (“Cold as You”), to the nostalgic, reflective breakup song (“Tim McGraw”).
 The songs about crushing on boys range from sad (“Teardrops on My Guitar”) to affectionate and hopeful (“Stay Beautiful”).
 Meanwhile “Our Song” is the sort of creative take on a love song that showcases how good Swift can be when she’s at her best.
 I’m not sure there’s another album where Taylor does an equally good job of owning her strengths and sticking to them while still mixing things up just often enough to feel unpredictable.

 Some of my least favorite songs on here happen to be some of its biggest hits.
-“Picture to Burn” and “Teardrops on My Guitar” are tolerable I suppose, but let’s just say you can tell they were written by an inexperienced teenager, and they don’t strike me as exceptional improvements songs other inexperienced teenagers with Nashville dreams threw together in their bedrooms.
+“Picture to Burn” and “Teardrops on My Guitar” are tolerable I suppose, but you can tell they were written by an inexperienced teenager. they don’t strike me as exceptional improvements other the songs that other nameless inexperienced teenagers with Nashville dreams threw together in their bedrooms.
 Maybe for some that’s part of the charm, but I can’t help but think that omitting these two tracks to make room for “I’m Only Me When I’m With You” and “Invisible” on the standard edition would make for a stronger album.

 I also can’t stand the pop version of “Teardrops on My Guitar” and I think it’s quite odd that the song that got this ‘pop version’ treatment was ALREADY one of the least country sounding songs of the album, and certainly the least country sounding single.
 The result is me listening to one of my least favorite songs twice, the two versions not really being different enough to justify both being present on the album.*